gdgc-ub/curriculum-module/docs/notes/cloud-development/your-first-vm/create-vm.md

 Congratulations! you are on half way having your first virtual machine.
 Now let's begin actually really creating virtual machine using VirtualBox.

-However since we are trying to create virtual computer inside our computer, i strongly advised to have the recommended requirements to ensure everything will go smooth and quick.
-If you don't have the minimum requirement, you can still follow the guides with albeit a little or major lag will interrupt you.
+However since we are trying to create virtual computer inside our computer, i strongly advised to have the recommended system requirements to ensure everything will go smooth and quick.
+If you don't have the recommended system requirements, you can still follow the guides with albeit a little or major lag will interrupt you.

 Recommended Specification Requirements
 - CPU : 4 Cores